-Figure 5 presents two maps of the AROMAT $NO_2$ measurements performed with the AirMAP, CAPS, and MPIC mobile-DOAS instruments above Bucharest, on 30 (Sunday afternoon, left panel) and 31 (Monday afternoon, right panel) August 2015.
-AirMAP is a remote sensing instrument that mapped the $NO_2$ VCDs from the Cessna at 3 km a.s.l. and produced the continuous map.
+2015.
+AirMAP is a remote sensing instrument that mapped the $NO_2$ VCDs from the Cessna at 3 km a.s.l. and produced the 240 continuous map.
 The CAPS is an in-situ instrument, it was operated on the BN-2 and sampled the air at 300 m a.s.l. and performed vertical soundings above Magurele.
 The MPIC Mobile-DOAS mainly drove along the Bucharest ring road.

-The datasets of Fig. 5 reveal large differences of $NO_2$ amounts on Sunday 30 August 2015 compared to Monday 31 August 2015.
-On Sunday afternoon, the $NO_2$ VCDs peak around 1.5 x $10^{16}$ molec cm-2.
-On Monday, the $NO_2$ plume spread from the center to the northeast of the city.
-The observed NO2 VCDs were smaller than the detection limit upwind and reach up to 3.5 x 10 molec cm-2 inside the plume.
-The NO2 VMR measured with the CAPS was close to the detection limit on Sunday while it reached 5 ppb inside the plume on Monday 31 August 2015.
-Note that the time difference between both measurements partly explain the systematic differences between AirMAP and the MPIC Mobile-DOAS at the eastern part of the ring road on 31 August 2015.
-Meier (2018) compared the two instruments during the morning flight (between 07:00 and 09:30 UTC), which includes more simultaneous observations.
-Considering only collocated measurements with a maximum time difference of 45 minutes, the comparison reveals a good agreement when averaging the forward and backward-looking Mobile-DOAS NO2 VCDs.
-The MPIC/AirMAP slope is 0.93 while the correlation coefficient of 0.94.
+The datasets of Fig. 5 reveal large differences of NO2 amounts on Sunday 30 August 2015 compared to Monday 31 August 2015.
+On Sunday afternoon, the NO2 VCDs peak around 1.5 x $10^{16}$ molec cm-2.
+On Monday, the NO2 plume spread from the

+250 servations.
+The comparison reveals a good agreement when averaging the forward and backward-looking Mobile-DOAS $NO_2$ VCDs, with a MPIC/AirMAP slope of 0.93 and a correlation coefficient of 0.94.
 The remaining discrepancy may be explained by AMFs errors and differences in time and horizontal sensitivity.
 Figure S2 in the Supplement presents this quantitative comparison.

-Figure 6 presents collocated CAPS and AirMAP NO2 measurements on 31 August 2015.
-The BN-2 carrying the CAPS flew from Magurele to the East of Bucharest, remaining outside the city ring at 300 m a.s.l. between 12:30 and 12:55 UTC, while AirMAP onboard the Cessna was mapping the city between 12:00 and 13:30 UTC.
+- Figure 6 presents collocated CAPS and AirMAP NO2 measurements on 31 August 2015.
+The BN-2 carrying the CAPS flew from Magurele to the East of Bucharest, remaining outside the city ring at 300 m a.s.l. between 12:30 and 12:55 UTC, while 255 AirMAP onboard the Cessna was mapping the city between 12:00 and 13:30 UTC.
 We extracted the AirMAP NO2 VCDs at the position of the CAPS observations.
 The figure confirms that the two instruments detected the plume at the same place.
 This suggests that along this portion of the flight, which was inside the plume but outside the city, the NO2 VMR measured at 300 m a.s.l. may be used as a proxy for the NO2 VCD.
 Indeed, the BLH was about 1500m (Fig.S8 in the Supplement and discussion therein) during these observations.
-Assuming a constant NO2 VMR of 3.5 ppb in the boundary layer leads to a NO2 VCD of 1.4 x 10 molec cm-2.
-This estimate is close to the AirMAP NO2 VCD observed in the plume (Fig. 6).
-When measured at 300 m a.s.l., the NO2 VMR thus seems a good estimate of its average within the boundary layer.
+Assuming a constant $NO_2$ VMR of 3.5 ppb in the boundary layer leads to a 260 $NO_2$ VCD of 1.4 x 10 molec cm-2.
+This estimate is close to the AirMAP $NO_2$ VCD observed in the plume (Fig. 6).
+When measured at 300 m a.s.l., the $NO_2$ VMR thus seems a good estimate of its average within the boundary layer.
 Note that this finding is specific to the configuration in Bucharest where we flew at 10 km from the city center and does not apply to our measurements in the exhaust plume of the Turceni power plant (Fig. 9).
-Future campaigns should include vertical soundings inside the Bucharest plume to further investigate its NO2 vertical distribution.
+Future campaigns should include vertical soundings inside the Bucharest plume to further investigate its NO2 vertical distribution. - 265 the $H_2CO$ reference column for the airborne data using the Mobile-DOAS measurements.
+Both $NO_2$ and $H_2CO$ are in good 270 agreement when comparing their distributions as seen from the airborne and ground-based instruments.
+However, if the highest $H_2CO$ VCDs are found above the Bucharest city center, they are not coincident with the NO2 maximum, as can be seen comparing the upper and lower panels of Fig. 7, for instance on the second Cessna flight line from the north.